Share this page

 Energy Psychology is the collective term for a range of approaches focusing on the interconnectedness of mind and body.
 A principle of Energy Psychology is that psychological and physical problems can be treated through the body's meridian system and other bodily systems.
 Some of the approaches have their roots in traditional Chinese medicine energy healing, such as acupuncture.

 From an Energy Psychology perspective; if the energy or meridian system balance is upset and left unchecked, there will be a physical manifestation.
-If there is a disturbance in the system, there will be impairment in thinking, and physical health.
+If there is a disturbance in the system, there will be an impairment in thinking and physical health.
 Clear the disturbance, and the body can do what it is meant to do - repair and/or heal itself, creating harmony and balance.

 By carefully integrating and applying the behavioural models explained above, Pam Weight has developed a truly progressive and effective system of personal development.
 The approach is in tune with the needs of people living and working in the modern age, and provides a useful alternative to traditional training, coaching and mentoring practices.